TayyubaK/SQL-Project/QA.md

         WHERE country <> 'NULL'
             AND city <> 'NULL'
 )
 --The query for main group has 56 rows in total.
-Within those there are 41 distinct main categories for city and country.
+--Within those there are 41 distinct main categories for city and country.
 --Visually inspecting the results, main_category='Apparel' has 12 rows for different cities/countries.
 ```